 I bring my children to the track.
 Where are they able to go with me?

 A minor release form is available at Tech Inspection for children from ages 14-17 years.
 This release will allow them to be in a restricted access area.
 The restricted access area is defined to start at the back of the tower and extend through the track and return road to the ET Slip Booth.
 He or she is only permitted in this area while supporting a car making a run at that time.
 Upon completion of the run being supported they must depart the restricted access area.
 Anyone under the age of 14 or children without a Minor Release on file must remain seated INSIDE of a tow vehicle or not enter the restricted areas.
-Children under age 14 are not allowed on motorcycles, golf carts, or 4-wheelers.
 No one under 16 years of age is allowed to operate any vehicles (including but not limited to tow vehicles, motorcycles or 4-wheelers) anywhere or ride in/on a vehicle making a run.

 Additional Tech Questions

-For additional tech questions, please call our Tech Information Line at 303-697-6013 x 317, and Paul will return your messages on Thursday’s, or email them to firstname.lastname@example.org
+For additional tech questions, please call our office at 303-697-6001 and ask for Kevin or to speak with someone about a tech question, or email them to email@example.com